ccjameslai/100-Days-Of-RL-Code/README.md

    The critical point of these methods is the evaluation of value function.

-   In these methods, value function can be seen as a table and state and state-action pair are index.
+   In these methods, DP, MC and TD, value function can be seen as a table and state and state-action pair are index.

    Updating the value function is the same as updating the table.

-Owing to table form, there are two limitations mentioned above, space is discrete and can't be too large.
+   Owing to this kind of table form, there are two limitations mentioned above, space is discrete and can't be too large.

    Therefore, fuction approximation could overcome these problems.

    The following graph shows a brief concept of function approximation.